Abhishek-2505/US-Accidents-Exploratory-Data-Analysis/README.md

 We can say that winter is the most affecting season for the accidents as 64.10% of accidents took place in that season.
 And this reason for rate of increase in the accidents in year-end compared to other months.

-By this we come to an end of the data analysis.
+By this we come to an end of the analysis.

 Thank you...